-The U.S. Supreme Court (1000L) left the fate of President Barack Obama’s health-care law in doubt after concluding three days of arguments.
+The U.S. Supreme Court (1000L:US) left the fate of President Barack Obama’s health-care law in doubt after concluding three days of arguments.

 The justices indicated that they may throw out other parts of Obama’s signature domestic achievement if they strike down its core requirement that Americans obtain insurance or pay a penalty.
 The justices also considered whether Congress had the power to expand the Medicaid insurance program for the poor as part of the law.

 Here’s a sample of the justices’ comments during more than six hours of arguments over three days that began March 26, the most in any case in the last 44 years.
 Justice Clarence Thomas asked no questions, as is his practice.